Architectural Partitioning «Prev Next»

 Describe the Architectural Layering in a Three-Tier Approach

+In the lesson on two-tier architecture you learned how a system could be partitioned into two segments.
+The reasoning that guided the partitioning process followed the principles of high cohesion and loose coupling.
+This reasoning identified a problem with the two-tier approach.
 The problem is that the logic that controls the system was split between the client applicati0on and the central computer.
 This setup resulted in redundancy between the two tiers and between systems.
 Furthermore, a great deal of the logic in a system is very standard in the form of transactions; the same standard transactions may be used by many client applications.
 Following our simple pattern, why not split the system again and put all of this commonly used logic into its own partition?
+Then you could provide an interface to it for all of the client applications.

 Database diagram of the pet store schema

-Spectrum of system behaviors: 1) Presentation, 2) Interface, 3) Logic, 4) Interface, 5) Data
+Spectrum of system behaviors: 1) Presentation, 2) Logic, 3) Data

 The result is a high degree of reuse (of the business logic) and simpler, less intelligent client applications.
 The client application does not need to know very much business logic.
 They only need to know what transactions (or services) are available and valid for what they are helping the user accomplish.